 - Investigators finishing early must contact the next person signed up.

 - Signup slots may be cancelled by the facility staff at any time to schedule needed maintenance or repairs.

 - Users must include their phone number and email during online signup.

 - In the login book, users must also include lasers, PMTs, etc., that will be used.

 - Use of the facility is a privilege.
 Access to confocal computer system will be activated only after successful completion of all training sessions.
 Investigators will use their Penn State Health ePass ID and password for login, once those have been activated following successful completion of training.

 - Users must follow the standard operating procedures (SOP) when operating the instruments.
-If unsure of any procedures, users should contact Dr. Thomas Abraham for further information.
+If unsure of any procedures, users should contact the Facility Manager for further information.

 - Any misuse of the facility will result in immediate prohibition.